xyb3rt/urxvt-perls/README.md

 Installation
 ------------
-Simply place the scripts you want to install in the /usr/lib/urxvt/perl/ folder for system-wide availability.
+Simply place the scripts you want to install in /usr/lib/urxvt/perl/ for system-wide availability or in ~/.urxvt/ext/ for user-only availability.
 You can also put them in a folder of your choice, but then you have to add this line to your .Xdefaults/.Xresources:

     URxvt.perl-lib: /your/folder/